locket0115/chessai/README.md

 - Bug fix
     - when pawn en-passant capture sound and move sounds plays simultaneously
+    - King can move to grid which it cant go

 - Features
     - some VFX for pawn promotion